-How much change is there between the 17th Edition and the 18th Edition and how much will it affect you and your business?
+How much change is there between the 17th Edition and the latest updates of BS 7671 to the 18th Edition?
+How much will it affect you and your business?

-The 18th Edition is here and the expected furore that was predicted has been met in the main by confusion and indifference, with many asking what the real purpose of the change to wiring regulations is all about.
-To some it is seen as a money-making exercise, after all, replacing all those copies of BS 7671 and the accompanying Guidance Notes doesn’t come cheap, whilst to others it is seen as the UK preparing for Brexit – so which is it?
+The 18th Edition is here and the expected furore that was predicted has been met in the main by confusion and indifference, with many asking what the real purpose of the change to IET wiring regulations is all about.
+To some, it is seen as a money-making exercise.
+After all, replacing all those copies of BS 7671 and the accompanying Guidance Notes doesn’t come cheap.
+Whilst to others, it is seen as the UK preparing for Brexit – so which is it?

 No, the 18th Edition (BS 7671:2018) will be closely aligned to the standards applied across Europe (CENELEC) and aligned to International principals.
 Brexit is unlikely to result in any significant changes to the UK Wiring Regulations, at least in the short-term.

-So, who does the introduction of the 18th Edition Really Affect?
+Who does the introduction of the 18th Edition effect?

 Looking at Regulation 16 of the Electricity at Work Regulations 1989, there is a requirement for those working on or so near an electrical installation that danger might exist have the necessary knowledge, and/or appropriate experience to avoid such danger whilst at work.
 The changes introduced by BS 7671:2018 are likely to have the biggest impact on those responsible for designing electrical installations and those involved in the commissioning and verification process.